Cross-Model Comparative Loss for Enhancing Neuronal Utility in Language Understanding: Methodlogy

 Notably, we restrict the ablated input $x'$ for comparison to only those subsequences whose ground-truth output $g(x')$ remains unchanged, i.e., $g(x') = g(x) = y$.
 This is because ablation may remove some key information from the original input $x$, such as the trigger words in the classification, resulting in an unknown change in the label $y$.
-In this case, $L(y, f(x'; \bm{\theta}))$ is no longer a correct measure of the task-specific loss of the input-ablated model, and thus cannot be compared with the task-specific loss of the original model.
+In this unusual case, $L(y, f(x'; \bm{\theta}))$ will no longer be a reasonable proxy of the performance of the input-ablated model, so it makes no sense to compare it to the task-specific loss of the original model.
+For example, in binary classification ($y \in \{0, 1\}$), for the original input $x$, $f(x; \bm{\theta})$ predicts the correct category $y$ with low confidence, whereas for the ablated input $x'$ whose category label changes to $g(x')=1-y$, $f(x'; \bm{\theta})$ predicts $1-y$ with high confidence.
+Even though $L(y, f(x; \bm{\theta})) \le L(y, f(x'; \bm{\theta}))$, the input-ablated model $f(x'; \bm{\theta})$ actually outperforms the original $f(x; \bm{\theta})$, i.e., $L(y, f(x; \bm{\theta})) \ge L(1-y, f(x'; \bm{\theta}))$, and we cannot consider $f(\cdot; \bm{\theta})$ to be input-efficient for $x$.
+Although we can use $L(g(x'), f(x'; \bm{\theta}))$ as a performance proxy for the input-ablated model in Eq.~\eqref{eq:ie}, in practice it is difficult to know how the labels of the ablated inputs will change, so we try to avoid such label-changing scenarios.
+For the sake of concision, from here on, we default the ablation of the input context does not change the output label if not otherwise specified, i.e., $g(x')=y$.